Table of Contents

 There exists a function named modify

-that combines the get
+that combines the get and

-steps.
+put steps.
 It takes as argument a state

 transformation function, but it's hardly more satisfactory: we